Tytan888/STALGCM-MP/README.md

 Do note that a machine that creates an infinite loop through λ-transitions on an input string considers said string to be rejected.

-Developed by:
-Don Laude A. Aspecto
-Lanz Kendall Y. Lim
-Tyler Justin H. Tan
+Developed by: Don Laude A. Aspecto, Lanz Kendall Y. Lim, and Tyler Justin H. Tan